 result['messages'][-1].pretty_print()

-This query requires joining employees, salaries, and titles — the agent generates the correct three-table join with ORDER BY salary DESC LIMIT 5.
+This query needs a join across employees, salaries, and titles.
+The agent generates the correct three-table join with ORDER BY salary DESC LIMIT 5.

 The SQL Agent Workflow